Yonge streetcar line: TTC era (1921–1954)

 On September 20, 1930, the Simcoe Loop at the southeast corner of Simcoe and Front streets opened, replacing Station Loop.
 This became the new southern terminal for the Yonge streetcar.

 Beginning in July 1932, ex-TRC cars started to provide night service on the Yonge line.

 Beginning in November 1940, PCC cars operating out of the St. Clair Carhouse replaced the ex-TRC cars on night service.

 On January 30, 1948, on a trial basis, the TTC fitted trolley shoes to replace trolley wheels for all streetcars on the Yonge route.
 Previously, all TTC streetcars used trolley wheels at the tip of the trolley pole.
 The trial, inspired by the performance of shoes on trolley buses, was a success, and shoes (also called carbon slide collectors) were installed in all streetcars in the fleet.

 On August 17, 1948, the first of many streetcar diversions began because of work to construct the Yonge subway.
 In the first diversion, the Yonge streetcar had to jog via Wellington and Bay streets to avoid a track closure at Yonge and Front streets.

 On September 5, 1951, the Harbour Yard opened to replace capacity at the Eglinton Carhouse that was lost due to subway construction.
 The yard was located on the south side of the railway viaduct between Bay and York streets.
 Streetcars went south on Bay Street from Front Street to access the yard.

 On March 7, 1954, the Yonge streetcar line north of Eglinton Avenue was closed to install trolley bus wires to Glen Echo Loop.
+Trolley bus service on the Yonge route began on March 27, 1954; the unnumbered route was numbered 97 in 1956.

 On March 30, 1954, the Yonge streetcar line closed and replaced by the new Yonge subway starting service that day.